-FLEET is committed to science outreach to further public awareness of science and its growing role in society, and to contribute to building a STEM-proficient workforce, achieved by increasing the number of students (particularly female) undertaking STEM at senior secondary and tertiary levels.
+FLEET is committed to science outreach to further public awareness of science and its growing role in society, and to contribute to building a STEM-proficient workforce, achieved by increasing the number of students (particularly members from marginalised groups) undertaking STEM at senior secondary and tertiary levels.
 FLEET will connect with school students, teachers and the public, seeking out opportunities to inspire a passion for science and awareness of FLEET research to students and the wider community.